 Claims Manager will only populate contacts that are associated with being a claimant but you can also add a new contact.
 After selecting the kind of loss, insured, coverage, and status you can choose which adjuster should be assigned to the claim or incident.

-- Another way would be to through a third-party safety system like ProcessMap that can be integrated into the queue automatically.
-By clicking on “details” you can view all the information that was submitted for the incident and by clicking on the “documents” tab you can also view all the images or documentation that was uploaded to Claims Manager or a third-party app.
+Another way would be through a third-party safety system like ProcessMap that can be integrated into the queue automatically.
+By clicking on “details” you can view all the information that was submitted for the incident and by clicking on the “Documents” tab you can also view all the images or documentation that was uploaded to Claims Manager or a third-party app.

 Many options change when you are within an incident, one of them being that you can convert the incident to a claim without going back to the queue.
 When converting an incident to a claim, Claims Manager copies the information to the claim and closes the incident.

 Claims Manager preserves the incident for future analysis and reporting!